embarklabs/subspace/examples/redux/README.md

 - `yarn` or `npm` installed.

 ## Install
-In the parent folder, install, build and link the package with `yarn` or `npm`
+In the root folder, install, build and link the packages with `yarn` or `npm`
 ```
 yarn
-yarn build:dev
+yarn bootstrap
-yarn link
+yarn link --cwd packages/core
 ```
 Then in the current folder link `@embarklabs/subspace`, and install the packages
 ```